Trisomet® steel insulated roof panels

 Optimum performance for water drainage, strength and walkability.

-Trisomet® is an insulated panel manufactured as a sing
+Trisomet® are steel insulated panels manufactured as a

 With the growing use of higher tensile (harder) steel grades in the supporting steelwork, the correct choice of tool is now essential to avoid additional costs and increased installation time associated with burned out and aborted fixings.
 Using precision engineered fasteners and the correct tools associated with them improves installation times and quality.
 This then ensures optimum mechanical performance of the fastener and the integrity of the building envelope.